On-Demand Webinar, An Introduction to the Healthy Social Environments Framework.

 BCCDC is developing a new evidence-based framework to support socially connected and resilient community design.
 Following a two-year review study, we are now in the final stages of synthesizing over 2000 research associations and expert feedback, supporting relationships between social connectivity and 10 local area assets such as civic engagement, housing, transportation, food systems, natural environments, local economies, and recreation.
 Building on the concepts included in the Healthy Built Environment Toolkit, this resource will offer health-informed practice principles for local governments and other stakeholders looking for guidance on how to “build back better,” minimize unintended consequences, and work towards more equitable and sustainable communities.

-The final framework will be released in Feb 2021; however, due to high-interest BCCDC and BC Healthy Communities are partnering to present a “soft launch” webinar on December 1st, from 10-11:00 am PST to share Version 1 of the tool.
-Register here.
+The final framework will be released in Feb 2021; however, due to high-interest BCCDC and BC Healthy Communities partnered to present a “soft launch” webinar on December 1st, to share Version 1 of the tool.
+Recording available here.

 Version 1 Framework Materials